skoczylaseryk/to_do_list_project_tomcat/README.md

 # to_do_project_list_tomcat

+Download and run Operation of App.mp4 to see our app.

 Operation of our application:

    Using Apache Tomcat and servlets the application runs in the browser, where we can see a standard window with the option of log in or registration.